 Now we shift to the U.S. tax system.
 What do we owe here?

-We know we get $202,600 in exclusions for a married couple filing jointly.
-But the way tax liability is computed using the stacking rule is: “whatever total taxes you would have paid WITHOUT the Foreign Earned Income Exclusion” MINUS “whatever taxes you would have paid ON the earned income excluded by the Foreign Earned Income Exclusion.”
+We know we get $215,200 excluded for a married couple filing jointly.
+The way tax liability is computed under FEIE is based on something called the stacking rule: “whatever total taxes you would have paid WITHOUT the Foreign Earned Income Exclusion” MINUS “whatever taxes you would have paid ON the earned income excluded by the Foreign Earned Income Exclusion.”